streamsdb/site/docs/getting-started-dotnet.md

     // get the number from the value of the last message and increase nextNumber = BitConverter.ToInt32(message.Value) + 1;

-    // expect stream version to be at the version we just read expectation = VersionExpectation.Version(message.Position);
+    // expect the message we read to be the last message on the stream expectation = VersionExpectation.LastMessage(message);
   } else {
     nextNumber = 0;
     expectation = VersionExpectation.Version(0);